Vienna Dimension Strings

 AU/VST/AAX Native/RTAS compatible host (also works stand-alone)

 Early Bird Offer!
-Purchase the Vienna Dimension Strings Full Library now and you’ll receive the Viola, Cello and Double Bass Sections as they become available in 2013, free of charge.
+Purchase the Vienna Dimension Strings Full Library now and you’ll receive the Viola and Double Bass Sections as they become available, free of charge.

 Requires the ViennaKey.